 - Then, Run the code like before.

-- Afterward, select the range of ID and see, it isn’t showing the name anymore.
+- Afterward, select the range of ID and see, if it isn’t showing the name anymore.

 3. Deleting Named Range with Certain Text